pfmc-assessments/sablefish/models/2023/README.md

 # To Do

-* push code that writes catch file to data-processed
 * write index data to a file bc right now it is just copy and pasted
 * rerun sdmTMB to get north south instead of state stratification
 * document that 2021 used season 1 for wcgbts index